 The characters are as curious as they are unique, the plotline is heart-warming, and the animation style is refreshing.
 Basically, the plot follows Xiaohei who goes to live in a city after his forest is destroyed by (wait for it!) humans, where he befriends the spirit Fengxi (Stormend) and his friends.
-However, there’s more than meets the eye since Fengxi and Xiaohei soon meet another mysterious character — Wuxian,* who grows on him as the story progresses.
+However, there’s more than meets the eye about Fengxi, and Xiaohei soon meets another mysterious character — Wuxian,* who grows on him as the story progresses.

 There’s a subbed and a dubbed version of The Legend of Hei available, so enjoy!